homepeople/jwdroid/README.md

 ## Contribution

 This project is open source so any contributions are welcome.

-If you want to help with translation to your language, please go to the corresponding `values` locale in [`/app/src/main/res/`](https://github.com/jwdroid/jwdroid/tree/master/app/src/main/res) folder, translate it, and create a Pull Request describing your edits.
-If your locale is not there, edit the default English locale instead and specify your language in the Pull Request.
+If you want to help with translation to your language, please use [this link](https://crowdin.com/project/jwdroid/invite), register a translator account, and follow the instructions.

-If you are familiar with Android Studio, you can use its Translation Editor to conveniently track the missing locale strings.

 ## Beta Testing